Balunywa/Labs/High availability is not the same as disaster recovery/README.md

 ## Chose the right primary and secondary Azure regions

 The best practice is to select regions that are closer to your on-premises locations since the distance the data has to travel will have a direct impact on your overall network latency.
-Use two regions to achieve HA & DR. One is the primary region.
+Use two regions to achieve DR one is the primary region.
 The other region is the failover secondary region.

 ## Resource groups